yamesant/calculator/README.md

 Supported operations include addition, multiplication, division, subtraction, and their combinations.

-It can also convert expressions to and from JSON.
+It can also convert expressions to and from JSON and XML.